llmunlearningsemeval2025/llmunlearningsemeval2025.github.io/README.md

 ### Important Updates
 - July 17, 2024: Task announced
 - September 2, 2024: Task artifacts are now live!
-- November 10, 2024: Challenge awards announced along with benchmark results.
-1B model released.
+- November 10, 2024: Challenge awards announced along with release of a 1B model.
+- December 3, 2024: 7B Benchmark results added to website along with an update to evaluation script.

 ### Overview